MIMBAR HUKUM WRITING TERMS

 2. Articles may be in either English or Bahasa Indonesia.

 3. Title, abstract (100-200 words), and keywords (3-5 keywords) must be given in both English and Bahasa Indonesia.
-Non-Indonesian authors can submit English abstracts only.
+Non-Indonesian authors can submit English titles and abstracts only.

 4. The content of the article itself must be between 5000 to 10.000 words, including footnotes and excluding bibliography.